 (c) in the case of a total transfer of engagements from a participating co-operative, the certificate of registration of the participating co-operative has been surrendered to the participating Registrar; and

-(d) in the case of a total transfer of engagements from a non-participating co-operative, the certificate of registration of the non-participating co-operative has been surrendered to the State Registrar; and

-(e) in the case of a transfer of engagements by a non-participating co-operative, the transferee co-operative will comply with this Act; and
+[(d), (e) deleted]

 (f) there is no good reason why the transfer of engagements should not take effect.

-(2) If the State Registrar is not the appropriate Registrar, he or she must approve a transfer of engagements pursuant to an application under this Division if satisfied that the transfer has been approved under the provision of the co-operatives law of the participating State that corresponds with subsection (1).
+(2) If the State Registrar is not the appropriate Registrar, he or she must approve a transfer of engagements pursuant to an application under this Division if satisfied that the transfer has been approved under the provision of the corresponding co-operatives law of the participating jurisdiction that corresponds with subsection (1).

 (3) A transfer of engagements takes effect on the day specified in the approval of the State Registrar.

+[Section 395 amended by No. 7 of 2016 s.
+150.]

 396. Effect of merger or transfer of engagements

 (1) In this section —

-assets means any legal or equitable estate or interest (whether present or future and whether vested or contingent) in real or personal property of any description (including money) and includes securities, choses in action and documents;

 instrument means an instrument (other than this Act) that creates, modifies or extinguishes rights or liabilities (or would do so if lodged, filed or registered in accordance with any law) and includes any judgment, order and process of a court;

-liabilities means liabilities, debts and obligations (whether present or future and whether vested or contingent);

 original co-operative means —

 (a) in the case of a transfer of engagements, the transferor co-operative; or